aicell-lab/hypha-agents/docs/tutorial.md

 2. Use the calculator tool for each operation
 3. Combine results to give final answers

-### 📝 Best Practices for Tool Design
+### 📝 Best Practices for Creating Hypha Agent Prompts

-When creating tools, follow these guidelines:
+When creating an agent prompt in the system configuration, make sure your prompt is informative and helpful.
+Your prompt should contain the following information:

 **1. Role Definition:**